Caerleon Roman Fortress and Baths: Archaeologists

-1926-27: Amphitheatre.
-Since 1913 there had been a ‘Caerleon Amphitheatre Fund’, although it is unclear if this was a local initiative to try and get national funds or an external initiative to circumvent local inaction.
-However, after the 1914-18 war it reformed as the ‘Caerleon Excavation Committee’ and gained momentum under the dynamic leadership of Mortimer Wheeler, recently appointed director the National Museum of Wales.
+1926-27: Amphitheatre: since 1913 there had been a 'Caerleon Amphitheatre Fund', although it is unclear if this was a local initiative to try and get national funds or an external initiative to circumvent local inaction.
+However, after the 1914-18 war it reformed as the 'Caerleon Excavation Committee' and gained momentum under the leadership of Mortimer Wheeler, recently appointed director the National Museum of Wales.
 It was able to acquire the amphitheatre site, and in 1926 work began on removing 30,000 tons of soil.
 Over 14 months, and under three different supervisors, they were able to expose the whole of the original flooring, entrances, retaining walls and banks of seating areas.
 First supervisor was V. E. Nash-Williams, who had worked with Mortimer Wheeler at Segontium.
-Mr Myers took over for 4 months, and for the remaining 8 months it was supervised by Mrs TC Wheeler, Mortimer's wife.
+Myers took over for 4 months, and for the remaining 8 months it was supervised by T. C. Wheeler, Mortimer's wife.
 When the work was completed the site was presented to the Office of Works for preservation as a national monument.

 1927-29: Prysg Field was purchased by the Caerleon Excavation Committee and digs over three summers under V. E. Nash-Williams revealed the western corner ramparts and extensive barracks blocks.
 Following the example of the amphitheatre, the Barracks footings (and reconstructed ground plans) were laid out as public parkland on completion of the excavations.